linode/docs/docs/guides/tools-reference/basics/restart-linux-server/index.md

 However, several factors may make you want to restart your server.
 Some software installations require a manual reboot after installation, and some applications benefit from the system being periodically rebooted.
 Moreover, plenty of administrative processes necessitate restarting the server for changes to take.

-For those cases and others, it can be helpful to know the couple of commands available for quickly initiating a graceful system reboot.
+For those cases and others, it can be helpful to know a couple of commands available for quickly initiating a graceful system reboot.

 ## How Do I Restart a Linux Server from the Command Line?